winkjs/wink-nlp/README.md

 - [Concepts](https://winkjs.org/wink-nlp/getting-started.html) — everything you need to know to get started.
 - [API Reference](https://winkjs.org/wink-nlp/read-doc.html) — explains usage of APIs with examples.
 - [Change log](https://github.com/winkjs/wink-nlp/blob/master/CHANGELOG.md) — version history along with the details of breaking changes, if any.
+- [Showcases](https://winkjs.org/showcase.html) — live examples with code to give you a head start.

 ## Need Help?